transloadit/uppy/website/src/docs/statusbar.md

 ### `hideAfterFinish: true`

-Hide StatusBar after upload is complete.
+Hide StatusBar after the upload is complete.

 ### `showProgressDetails: false`

 By default, progress in StatusBar is shown as simple percentage.
-If you’d like to also display remaining upload size and time, set this to `true`.
+If you would like to also display remaining upload size and time, set this to `true`.

 `showProgressDetails: false`: Uploading: 45% `showProgressDetails: true`: Uploading: 45%・43 MB of 101 MB・8s left